 Iran-backed militias also launched attacks against U.S. military forces in Syria, including an October 20, 2021, strike using at least five suicide drones against the small American garrison at Al Tanf.
 Because of a timely Israeli warning, there were no casualties, but the U.S. failure to respond forcefully to this attack and scores of others has increased the risks to U.S. troops.
+Iran and its proxies launched 83 drone and rocket attacks on U.S. forces in Iraq and Syria between January 2021 and March 2023, and U.S. forces responded with only four operations.
+When Israel responded militarily to Hamas's October 7, 2023, rocket and terrorist attacks inside Israel.
+Iran-backed militias launched rocket and drone attacks against U.S. forces stationed in Syria and Iraq.53

-43 As far back as April 20, 2021, Marine Corps General Kenneth McKenzie, then Commander, United States Central Command, had already warned that Iran's "small- and medium-sized [unmanned aerial system attacks] proliferating across the [USCENTCOM area of responsibility] present a new and complex threat to our forces and those of our partners and allies.
-For the first time since the Korean War, we are operating without complete air superiority."44 Pro-Iranian Iraqi militias also launched a failed drone strike in an attempt to assassinate Iraqi Prime Minister Mustafa al-Kadhimi on November 7, 2021.
+As far back as April 20, 2021, Marine Corps General Kenneth McKenzie, then Commander, United

+States Central Command, had already warned that Iran's "small- and medium-sized [unmanned aerial system attacks] proliferating across the [USCENT-COM area of responsibility] present a new and complex threat to our forces and those of our partners and allies" and that "[f]or the first time since the Korean War, we are operating without complete air superiority."
+Pro-Iranian Iraqi militias also launched a failed drone strike in an attempt to assassinate Iraqi Prime Minister Mustafa al-Kadhimi on November 7, 2021.